comperiosearch/vagrant-elk-box-ansible/README.md

 ```

-## Ansible init script
+## Ansible provisioning
+Ansible is installed on the guest machine by the setup.sh bash script which is run as part of vagrant provisioning.
+Vagrant does actually have a "built-in" provisioner for ansible, but that is supposed to run on the host machine, and ansible does not run on windows making that option unavailable for a large amount of users.
+Myself being one of the unfortunate we roll our own setup installing ansible on the guest machine.
+The last step in the provisioning script setup.sh is to run the playbook located at provisioning/playbook.yml.

-Code for Ansible init script was heavily inspired by this blog http://akrabat.com/provisioning-with-ansible-within-the-vagrant-guest/
+The code for the Ansible init script was heavily inspired by this blog http://akrabat.com/provisioning-with-ansible-within-the-vagrant-guest/